juancollazo5/holbertonschool-monty/README.md

 Provisional README.
-Work in progress, will work on it as we complete parts of the project
+Work in progress, will edit while we work on the project.